vhx/quartz-react/README.md

 ## How to Create a New Component

+**Checklist:**
-1. Create a branch for the new component
+[] Create a branch for the new component
-2. In `components/` add a folder for your component that contains the following files:
+[] In `components/` add a folder for your component that contains the following files:
     - index.js
     - [YourComponent].jsx
     - [YourComponent].test.jsx
-3. In the root level `index.js`, create a named export for your component.
+[] In the root level `index.js`, create a named export for your component.
-4. In `demo/sections/` create a file to demo your component (by convention, it should be `demo/sections/[YourComponent].jsx`).
+[] In `demo/sections/` create a file to demo your component (by convention, it should be `demo/sections/[YourComponent].jsx`).
 It should export a react component that makes use of the demo UI components (see below).
 If your demo makes use of props, display them in a `<PropTypeTable />`.
-5. In `demo/index.jsx` import the demo you exported from the file in step 4, and add it to the `sections` object.
+[] In `demo/index.jsx` import the demo you exported from the file in step 4, and add it to the `sections` object.
 This will include it in the sidebar navigation as well as render it to the page.
-6. Create a pull request and merge into master when ready.
+[] Create a pull request and merge into master when ready.
 Then delete the branch.
-7. Run `npm version patch` (or `minor` or `major`, as appropriate), then run `npm run build`, then publish to npm.
+[] Run `npm version patch` (or `minor` or `major`, as appropriate), then run `npm run build`, then publish to npm.

 ## Documenting Components